 Tell us about you, your career, how you joined Heliatek?

-Guido van Tartwijk: I am originally from the Netherlands, have a physics education, and love bringing high tech innovations to market.
-I have worked in several start-ups in the USA and Europe before spending a considerable time in globally active (LED) Lighting companies, which brought me to China (10 years), Austria, and (again) to the USA.
+Guido van Tartwijk: I am originally from the Netherlands, have a physics education, and love bringing high-tech innovations to market.
+I have worked in several start-ups in the USA and Europe before spending considerable time in globally active (LED) Lighting companies, which brought me to China (10 years), Austria, and (again) to the USA.
 I joined Heliatek as CEO about 2.5 years ago, and my objective is to turn Heliatek’s vision into reality and enable the world to accelerate the transition to fully green & sustainable solar electricity.